syncfusion-content/wpf-docs/wpf/PivotGrid/Features.md

 Users can show or hide the Pivot Value Chooser by setting the ShowPivotValueChooser property to true or false, respectively.
 The RowPivotsOnly mode must be enabled in the pivot grid for this feature to function.

-> Note: PossiblePivotCalculations is a collection where users can define which fields should appear in the Pivot Value Chooser window.
+N> PossiblePivotCalculations is a collection where users can define which fields should appear in the Pivot Value Chooser window.
 If it is not defined, then this collection will be automatically generated from the PivotGrid control’s ItemSource.

 #### Showing the Pivot Value Chooser with Possible Pivot Calculations